 Try a Bleaching Cream

-Bleaching creams can be effective at reducing acne scars and evening out the skin tone for a smoother appearance.
+Bleaching creams can be effective at reducing acne scars, removing bumps and pimples, and evening out the skin tone for a smoother appearance.
 These creams hydrate and smooth out the skin.
 They are also generally pretty inexpensive if you want to give one a try.

 Use an Antiseptic Wash